 Bifidobacterium lactis B420

-Bifidobacterium lactis B420 is a specific strain of Bifidobacterium lactis, a bacterium living in the large intestine of most mammals.
-Bifidobacteria are generally considered “friendly” bacteria, and play a key role in many bodily functions, from facilitating proper digestion and absorption of nutrients, to preventing overgrowth of harmful bacteria, to helping maintain a robust immune system.
-In fact, early studies on Bifidobacterium lactis B420 suggest that this probiotic strain may be beneficial in maintaining a healthy weight and blood sugar.
+Bifidobacterium lactis B420 is a specific strain of the Bifidobacterium lactis probiotic, a beneficial bacterium living in the large intestine of most mammals.* Bifidobacteria are generally considered “friendly” bacteria, and play a key role in many bodily functions, from facilitating proper digestion and absorption of nutrients, to helping prevent overgrowth of harmful bacteria, to helping maintain a robust immune system.* In fact, studies on Bifidobacterium lactis B420 suggest that this probiotic strain may be beneficial in maintaining a healthy body weight.*

 Bifidobacterium lactis Bi-07

-Bifidobacterium lactis Bi-07 is a specific strain of Bifidobacterium lactis, a bacterium living in the large intestine of most mammals.
-Bifidobacteria are generally considered “friendly” bacteria, and play a key role in many bodily functions, from facilitating proper digestion and absorption of nutrients, to preventing overgrowth of harmful bacteria, to helping maintain a robust immune system.
-Specifically, Bifidobacterium lactis Bi-07 has been extensively studied regarding its potential benefits on immune function, and evidence suggests that it may be one of the best strains for this indication.
+Bifidobacterium lactis Bi-07 is a specific strain of the Bifidobacterium lactis probiotic, a beneficial bacterium living in the large intestine of most mammals.* Bifidobacteria are generally considered “friendly” bacteria, and play a key role in many bodily functions, from facilitating proper digestion and absorption of nutrients, to helping prevent overgrowth of harmful bacteria, to helping maintain a robust immune system.* Specifically, Bifidobacterium lactis Bi-07 has been studied regarding its potential benefits on immune function.*

 Bifidobacterium lactis HN019

-Bifidobacterium lactis HN019 is a specific strain of Bifidobacterium lactis, a bacterium living in the large intestine of most mammals.
-Bifidobacteria are generally considered “friendly” bacteria, and play a key role in many bodily functions, from facilitating proper digestion and absorption of nutrients, to preventing overgrowth of harmful bacteria, to helping maintain a robust immune system.
-Bifidobacterium lactis HN019 has been clinically shown to establish and support a healthy flora in the gut.
+Bifidobacterium lactis HN019 is a specific probiotic strain of Bifidobacterium lactis, a beneficial bacterium living in the large intestine of most mammals.* Bifidobacteria are generally considered “friendly” bacteria, and play a key role in many bodily functions, from facilitating proper digestion and absorption of nutrients, to help prevent overgrowth of harmful bacteria, to helping maintain a robust immune system.* Bifidobacterium lactis HN019 has been clinically studied to establish and support healthy flora in the gut and promote gastrointestinal health.*

-Biotin is a water-soluble vitamin and a member of the vitamin B family.
-It is needed to convert certain nutrients into energy and plays an important role in maintaining healthy hair, skin, and nails.
-Biotin also supports healthy glucose metabolism by stimulating glucose-induced insulin secretion in pancreatic beta cells and by accelerating glucose metabolism in the liver.
-Similarly, biotin can enhance muscle insulin sensitivity by increasing the uptake of glucose by muscle cells.
+Biotin is a water-soluble vitamin and a member of the B vitamin family (vitamin B7, specifically).
+It is needed to convert certain nutrients into energy and plays an important role in maintaining healthy hair, skin, and nails.* Biotin also supports healthy glucose metabolism by stimulating glucose-induced insulin secretion in pancreatic beta cells and by accelerating glucose metabolism in the liver.* Similarly, biotin can enhance muscle insulin sensitivity by increasing the uptake of glucose by muscle cells.*

 Bovine collagen is collagen from a bovine (cow) source.
 [See collagen]

-Ceramosides® is a proprietary, highly concentrated, gluten-free phytoceramide extract from wheat (Triticum vulgare) that may be consumed as a dietary supplement or applied topically for improving skin hydration.
-The unique process involved in making Ceramosides concentrates the skin-friendly lipids, eliminating the gluten-containing proteins, resulting in a gluten-free phytoceramide extract.
-Ceramosides is a trademark of E.P.I.
+Ceramosides® is a proprietary, highly concentrated, gluten-free phytoceramide extract from wheat (Triticum vulgare) that may be consumed as a dietary supplement or applied topically for improving skin hydration.* The unique process involved in making Ceramosides® concentrates the skin-friendly lipids, eliminating the gluten-containing proteins, resulting in a gluten-free phytoceramide extract.
+Ceramides are skin-critical lipids known to decrease with age.
+This unique beauty bioactive is essential for skin barrier structure, function and homeostasis.
+Ceramosides® have been clinically shown to reduce dryness and wrinkles, while significantly improving skin hydration, elasticity, and smoothness.* Ceramosides® is a registered trademark of E.P.I.
 France.

-Chlorella is a type of single-celled green algae, rich in nutrients, including protein, B vitamins, iron and vitamin C, essential fatty acids, and several forms of antioxidants.
+Chlorella is a type of single-celled green algae, rich in nutrients, including protein, B vitamins, iron, the antioxidant vitamin C, and essential fatty acids.

 Cinnamon Bark Extract

 Cinnamon is a well-known spice obtained from the tree bark of the several different species varieties from the genus Cinnamomum.
 Cinnamon bark has been widely used as a spice in food and drink, and in fragrances.
-Cinnamon bark has also been widely used in traditional herbalism for its potential benefit with digestive issues, bacterial and parasitic infections, and general immune support.
-Recent studies suggest possible benefit with maintaining healthy blood sugar levels.
+Cinnamon bark has also been widely used in traditional herbalism for its potential benefit in digestive and immune support.* Clinical studies also indicate cinnamon can help maintain healthy blood sugar levels.*